shaCode256/3-main-grouper/readme.md

 ```
 ## Running instructions

-download the code from this repository, install the required libs and then run main_grouper.py. it's already populated with the required list of 15 words.
+download the code from this repository, open the main_grouper.py file in PyCharm, install the required libs and then run it.
+it's already populated with the required list of 15 words.
 It'll print to the screen, as asked, the 3 main groups that can be found in the list.

 ```bash
 main_grouper.py